-Khumbu Region: Trekking, Tourism and the Iconic Glacier
+Khumbu Region: Trekking, Tourism, and the Iconic Glacier

 The Khumbu Region lies in northeastern Nepal, on the approach to the world's highest peak, Mount Everest.
 Part of the Solukhumbu district in Koshi Pradesh, the region's elevation ranges from 3,300 meters to 8,848 meters at Everest's summit.
 Home to approximately 3,456 people in 912 households, the area supports over 300 registered hotels and tea houses, reflecting its status as a premier trekking destination.